tim48-robot/disgitbot/discord_bot/README.md

    # Trigger the data pipeline to fetch data and assign roles
    gh workflow run discord_bot_pipeline.yml -f organization=<your_org>
    ```
-   Use the same organization name you configured in `REPO_OWNER` when invoking the workflow (for example `-f organization=ruxailab`).
-This runs the full data pipeline, pushes metrics to Firestore, and refreshes Discord roles/channels for every registered server.
+   Use the GitHub org you want to sync (the org where the GitHub App is installed), for example `-f organization=your-org`.
+This runs the full data pipeline, pushes metrics to Firestore, and refreshes Discord roles/channels for every registered server connected to that org.

 ---